dl1bz/deskhpsdr/README.md

 ## deskHPSDR start with the code base from piHPSDR

 piHPSDR was first developed by John Melton, G0ORX/N6LYT a few years ago.
 Later Christoph, DL1YCF, had continued the development of piHPSDR.
 His version [https://github.com/dl1ycf/pihpsdr](https://github.com/dl1ycf/pihpsdr) is the most up-to-date version of piHPSDR and  is actively being developed by him up to now.
 So his codebase of piHPSDR was my starting point a few weeks ago.
+But anyway, there is and will be no collaboration, deskHPSDR go it's own way now and in future.

 ## Requirements